pixelbrackets/patchbot/README.md

 ```

 This creates a `repositories.json` file with all discovered repositories,
 including their clone URLs and default branches.
+When you don't have GitLab
+it will create a template file for you instead.

 ### Merge feature branches